Easiest Business Credit Cards to Get in Canada 2026

 - Lacks integrations and spend controls

-Neo is one of the few business card options available to sole proprietors, but it has limited functionality and relies heavily on the founder’s personal credit profile.
+Key takeaway: Neo is one of the few business card options available to sole proprietors, but it has limited functionality and relies heavily on the founder's personal credit profile.
+We wouldn't recommend this if you're trying to avoid a personal credit check or need options that require multi-currency.

 3. BMO CashBack Business Mastercard